Installing a BlazeMeter Agent using a Helm Chart

 tar -xvf helm-crane-version.tgz

-Configure the chart values
+Configure the helm chart values

 The values.yaml file contains the default values for your chart.